trogdoro/xiki/README.markdown

 It should delay slightly the first time, but be fast subsequent times.
 If you run into errors and then fix them, you'll want to run the "xiki stop" command.
-Also take a look at the process log for errors (/tmp/xiki_process.rb.output).
+See the process log for trouble-shooting (/tmp/xiki_process.rb.output).

 ## Bring up the Xiki web interface

       $ xiki web/start

 Then follow the instructions you see (it tells you to go to http://localhost:8161).

+See the web log for trouble-shooting (/tmp/xiki_web.output).

 ## Getting help